GoogleCloudPlatform/cloud-foundation-fabric/fast/stages/00-bootstrap/README.md

 The one exception to this convention is for roles which are part of the delegated grant condition described above, and which can then be assigned from other stages.
 In this case, use the `iam_additive` variable as they are implemented with non-authoritative resources.
 Using non-authoritative bindings ensure that re-executing this stage will not override any bindings set in downstream stages.

+### Log sinks and log destinations

+You can customize organization-level logs through the `log_sinks` variable in two ways:

+* creating additional log sinks to capture more logs
+* changing the destination of captured logs

+By default, all logs are exported to Bigquery, but FAST can create sinks to Cloud Logging Buckets, GCS, or PubSub.

+If you need to capture additional logs, please refer to GCP's documentation on [scenarios for exporting logging data](https://cloud.google.com/architecture/exporting-stackdriver-logging-for-security-and-access-analytics), where you can find ready-made filter expressions for different use cases.

 ### Names and naming convention

 Configuring the individual tokens for the naming convention described above, has varying degrees of complexity: